16 Things To Do When Visiting Bowling Green, KY | Karta.com

 LOST RIVER CAVE WEDDING | GEENA + DANNY | shelleyandportugal.com

-Fun Fact: Lost River Cave is home to the shortest and deepest river in the world!
-The river flows through the cave for just a short distance before disappearing underground again.
+Fun Fact: Lost River Cave is home to the world’s shortest and deepest river, which briefly flows through the cave before vanishing underground.For the thrill-seekers, a zip-lining adventure provides stunning aerial views of the surrounding landscapes.

 3. Beech Bend Amusement Park and Raceway